FerrandTian/RxBle/README.md

 ### Read and write Characteristic or Descriptor

-This fun is thread safe.
-Use this method to execute write operation one after another.
+This method is thread-safe.
+Use this method to execute write operation sequentially.

 ```kotlin
 fun writeWithQueue(